-Restriction enzyme-treated vectors can have 5 ́ overhangs, 3 ́ overhangs or blunt ends.
+Restriction enzyme-treated vectors can have 5 ́-overhangs, 3 ́-overhangs or blunt ends.
 When vector is linearized by restriction digestion, the entire overlap sequence must originate from the vector sequence and must be added to primers that will be used to amplify the insert.
-The overlap region of the forward primer for the gene of interest (orange) should line up with the 3 ́ end of the overhang on the vector's left arm and extend back until the $Tm \geq 48^{\circ}C$ (Fig.4A, Left side shown in a, b and c).
+The overlap region of the forward primer for the gene of interest (orange) should line up with the 3 ́ end of the overhang on the vector's left arm and extend back until the Tm \geq 48°C (Fig.4A, Left side).
 This primer also includes gene-specific sequence at the 3 ́-end (gray).
 Keep in mind that the restriction site, which was used to digest the vector, will be lost in the assembled product.
-However, additional nucleotides may be added between the overlap region and gene-specific sequence region of inserted fragment to restore the pre-existing restriction site, to introduce a new restriction site, or keep the translation of the fusion protein in frame.
+However, additional nucleotides may be added between the overlap region and gene-specific sequence region to restore the pre-existing restriction site, or to introduce a new, unique restriction site.
 A similar principle is applied to the design of the reverse primer for the gene of interest (Fig. 4A, Right side).